justinsu2019/justinsu2019.github.io/economics/Topic/Gold.md

-# How to invest on Gold?
+# How to invest on Gold/Sliver?

 There are 3 steps to tell how gold main trend gonna go?